cjdbarlow/Part-One/drug_monitoring.md

 #Drug Monitoring
 > Explain clinical drug monitoring with regard to peak and trough concentrations, minimum therapeutic concentration and toxicity

+Drug monitoring:
-Drug monitoring is the individualisation of dosing by maintainig plasma drug levels within a target range[^1].
-Variability between patients in response can either be pharmacokinetic, or pharmacodynamic.
-Adjusting drug dosing based on monitoring reduces pharmacokinetic variability.
+* Describes the individualisation of dosing by maintaining plasma drug levels within a target range
+* Is important in adjusting dose to account for inter-patient variability in response
+Variability can be:
+  * Pharmacokinetic
+  Adjusting drug dose by monitoring plasma levels reduces pharmacokinetic variability.
+  * Pharmacodynamic
+  Drug dose is adjusted by evaluating the clinical effect.

-Drug levels are measured to ensure the concentration is above the minimum therapeutic concentration but below toxic levels.
+Drug levels are measured to ensure the concentration is above the minimum therapeutic concentration but below toxic levels:
-* **Minimum therapeutic concentration** determines desired **trough levels**.
+* **Minimum therapeutic concentration**
-  Minimum effective concentration is defined as the ED<sub>50</sub>, i.e. the dose required to have an effect in 50% of the population.
+The ED<sub>50</sub>, i.e. the dose required to have an effect in 50% of the population.
+  * Determines desired **trough levels**
-* **Minimum toxic concentration** determines the acceptable **peak levels**.
+* **Minimum toxic concentration**
-  Minimum toxic concentration is defined as the LD<sub>50</sub>, or the dose which is lethal in 50% of the population.
+The LD<sub>50</sub>, or the dose which is lethal in 50% of the population.

-The **therapeutic window** or **therapeutic range** is the **difference** between these levels.
-The **therapeutic index** is the **ratio** between these levels, i.e.
+  * Determines the acceptable **peak levels**

+From these levels two related terms are derived:
+* Therapeutic range (also known as the therapeutic window)
+**Difference** between these levels.
+* Therapeutic index
+**Ratio** between these levels, i.e.
 $$ Therapeutic \ Index = {LD_{50} \over ED_{50}} $$

-A **higher therapeutic index** gives a **greater** margin for **safety**.
+  * A higher therapeutic index gives a greater margin for safety

 ##Indications
-Drugs are monitored to avoid **toxicity**, adjust dosing for **effiacy**, and **monitor** compliance or determine failure of therapy.
-Drugs where the effect can be measured clinically (e.g. antihypertensives) tend to be adjusted on a clinical basis, and do not require monitoring.
+Drugs are monitored in order to:
+* Avoid **toxicity**
+* Adjust dosing for **efficacy**
+* **Monitor** compliance or determine failure of therapy

 Drugs that typically require monitoring have a:
 * Narrow target range
 * Significant pharmacokinetic variability
 * Relationship between the concentration in plasma and clinical effets
 * Determined concentration range
 * Validated monitoring assay

-Drugs where the effect can be measured clinically (e.g. antihypertensives) tend to be adjusted on a clinical basis.
+Drugs where the effect can be measured clinically (e.g. antihypertensives) tend to be adjusted based on observed effects.
 This is not possible when:
 * The clinical response is the *absence* of a condition, e.g. antiepileptics
 * The drug has a narrow therapeutic range